li-shen-amy/electrophysiology_analysis/README.md

 # _In vivo_ electrophysiology data analysis

-It was firstly written in Matlab and later in Python.
+It was firstly written in *Matlab* and later in *Python*.
 GUIs are provided for both version.

 ## Data Format